 I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and I comply with their Ethical Framework for the Counselling Professions.
 I am in regular supervision with a UKCP registered psychotherapist.

-My experience of diverse professional environments, from universities to private sector consultancy, informs my therapeutic work with people who are managing stress and overwhelm in relation to their work and seeking a better work/life balance.
-I have a doctorate in history and feel attuned to work with people navigating the rewards and challenges of academic work and study.
+I have found therapy valuable in periods of significant personal and professional transition in my own life, and work with others who are managing unexpected change or seeking to make desired change.
+My experience in diverse professional environments, from universities to public bodies and private sector consultancy, informs my therapeutic work with people who are managing stress and overwhelm in relation to their work/university studies and seeking a better work/life balance.

 Areas of counselling I deal with